 An integral part of the success of these schemes is the after-course support which allows teachers to put into practice that which they have learned.
 SmART Ringer, our on-line learning website, provides access to educational resources, tools and guidance.

-Accreditation is for teachers who wish to be recognised for the quality of their teaching, using ART good practice techniques and following ART guidelines.
-Accreditation can be achieved through one of two pathways; either as a teacher, or as a mentor.
-They have equal value and both lead to ART Membership. » Why is accreditation important?
+Accredited teachers use ART good practice techniques and follow ART policies and guidelines.
+Accreditation can be through one of two pathways; either as a teacher, or as a mentor.
+They have equal value and both lead to ART Membership.

 The Association of Ringing Teachers and its schemes are endorsed by the Central Council of Church Bell Ringers.